RawIron/devops-my-ubuntu/my-ubuntu/README.md

 ## My Ubuntu Playbooks
 Rebuild my Ubuntu laptop using Ansible playbooks.
 Just for the fun of it and to learn more about Ansible.
+Also automate a bunch of setup steps, eg add a new git repo to my virtualenvwrapper and bind to a the project home.
 A Vagrant box is used to test the Ansible playbooks.

 First create a vagrant box